RifatSanaullah/verbacall_assessment/README.md

-**#Verbacall Assessment**

-**###Part 1**
-**Overview**
+# VerbaCall Assessment

+This repository includes a four-part implementation related to AI-driven voice assistants, covering prompt optimization, speech-to-text (STT) processing, call session recovery, and a CLI tool.

+---

+## Part 1: Prompt Optimization

+### Overview
-    In part 1, the task was to optimize the prompt without changing it's intent or meaning, I tried to optimized the prompt using Simple LLMChain.
+In Part 1, the task was to optimize the prompt without changing its intent or meaning.
+I used a simple `LLMChain` from LangChain for this purpose.

-    Use Case Scenario
+### Use Case Scenario
 The AI assistant handles inbound patient calls with natural, empathetic conversation, supporting:
 - Appointment Booking
 - Rescheduling
 - Cancellations

-    The system ensures clarity and avoids hallucinations by confirming ambiguous inputs and avoiding medical advice.
+The system ensures clarity and avoids hallucinations by:
-    ###Run the task
-    - First install `requirements.txt`
-    - **N.B.:** Before running, make sure to modify the path inside the `prompt_optimization.py` file as needed.
+- Confirming ambiguous inputs
+- Avoiding any form of medical advice

-        Run the command:
+### Run the Task
+1. Install dependencies:
     ```bash
+    pip install -r requirements.txt
+    ```

+    **N.B.:** Before running, make sure to modify the path inside the `prompt_optimization.py` file as needed.

+2. Run the script:
+    ```bash
     python prompt_optimization.py
     ```

-**###Part 2**
+---

+## Part 2: STT Pipeline

+### Overview
-    In part 2, the task was to implement and design a STT pipeline to reduce the noise and understand the speech of elder people with faster processing.
+In Part 2, the task was to implement a Speech-to-Text (STT) pipeline focused on reducing noise and improving recognition accuracy for elderly speech.

-    Use Case Scenario
-    The STT pipeline features are:
+### Key Features
 - Noise Reduction
-    - Higher Accuracy for STT and noisereduction
+- Higher Accuracy for STT
-    - Easier to convert text for elder people speech
+- Better transcription of elderly speech
-    - Faster Processing for processing the text from speech
+- Faster processing

-    ###Run the task
-    - First install `requirements.txt`
-    - **N.B.:** Before running, make sure to modify the path inside the `stt.py` file as needed.

-        Run the command:
+### Run the Task
+1. Install dependencies:
     ```bash
+    pip install -r requirements.txt
+    ```
+    **N.B.:** Before running, make sure to modify the path inside the `stt.py` file as needed.

+2. Run the script:
+    ```bash
     python stt.py
     ```

-**###Part 3**
+---

+## Part 3: Call Session Recovery

+### Overview
-    In part 3, the task was to implement and design a call session recovery task by saving the user session id.
+In Part 3, the task was to implement a session recovery mechanism by saving user session data including audio and transcribed text.

-    Use Case Scenario
-    The call session recovery pipeline features are:
+### Key Features
-    - Save Audio, text under different session id
+- Save audio and text under different session IDs
-    - if any user lost their connection in the midway, it can be retrived from the database for continuing communication

-    ###Run the task
-    - First install `requirements.txt`
-    - **N.B.:** Before running, make sure to modify the path inside the `session_stt.py` file as needed.
+- Retrieve session if user loses connection mid-call

-        Run the command:
+### Run the Task
+1. Install dependencies:
     ```bash
+    pip install -r requirements.txt
+    ```
+    **N.B.:** Before running, make sure to modify the path inside the `session_stt.py` file as needed.

+2. Run the script:
+    ```bash
     python session_stt.py
     ```

-**###Part 4**
+---

+## Part 4: Python CLI Tool

+### Overview
-    In part 4, the task was to implement a python CLI tool.
+In Part 4, the task was to develop a Python CLI tool that:

-    The tasks are:
-    - Takes a .wav file
+- Takes a `.wav` audio file
-    - Streams it to STT
+- Streams it to an STT engine
-    - Summarizes using GPT
+- Summarizes the result using GPT
-    - Saves result as a JSON log with session ID
+- Saves the output as a JSON log with a session ID

-    ###Run the task
-    - First install `requirements.txt`
+### Run the Task
+1. Install dependencies:
+    ```bash
+    pip install -r requirements.txt
+    ```
-    - **N.B.:** Before running, make sure to modify the path inside the `Assessment.py` file as needed.
+    **N.B.:** Before running, make sure to modify the path inside the `Assessment.py` file as needed.

-        Run the command:
+2. Run the script:
     ```bash
     python Assessment.py
     ```